Eterna Magia

-Eterna Magia is a Brazilian telenovela produced and broadcast by Globo.
+Eterna Magia is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 14 May 2007, replacing O Profeta, and ended on 2 November 2007, replaced by Desejo Proibido.
 The series is written by Elizabeth Jhin, with the collaboration of Eliane Garcia, Fernando Rebello, Lílian Garcia, and Júlio Fischer.

 It stars Malu Mader, Thiago Lacerda, Maria Flor, Werner Schunemann, Eliane Giardini, Cássia Kis, Luís Melo, and Irene Ravache.